CHEWCHEWW/react-web-editor/README.md

   - What is?
   <p></p>
-  The Drag and Drop Table component makes all children component can drag and drop.
-You just have to put your own component to Drag and Drop table component's children.
+  The Drag and Drop Table component makes all children components can drag and drop.
+You just have to put your own component's code to Drag and Drop table's children.

   - Props
 ```